Sofiane Feghouli

-Sofiane Feghouli (سفيان فيغولي; born 26 December 1989) is a professional footballer who plays for Iraq Stars League club Amanat Baghdad and the Algeria national team.
+Sofiane Feghouli (سفيان فيغولي; born 26 December 1989) is a professional footballer.
 He mainly operates as a winger, but can also play as an attacking midfielder.

 Feghouli made his senior international debut for Algeria in February 2012.
 He represented Algeria at the 2013, 2015, 2019 and 2021 Africa Cup of Nations (winning the 2019 tournament), as well as the 2014 FIFA World Cup, where he scored Algeria's first goal in the competition since 1986.
+He earned 83 caps during his career with the national team, scoring 19 goals.

-Personal life
+Early life

 Feghouli was born in Levallois-Perret to Algerian parents.
 His father is from Tiaret, while his mother is from Ghazaouet.
 He has 4 brothers.

 Club career

 Grenoble

 Feghouli began his career with Grenoble, after French team Paris Saint-Germain decided not to sign him after a trial.
 For the latter portion of the 2006–2007 season, he was promoted to the first-team squad and given the number 33 shirt.
 He made his highly anticipated debut, at the age of 17, for the club on 27 April 2007 in a Ligue 2 match against Reims, appearing as a substitute.
 Grenoble won the match 1–0.
 He made two more appearances that season, including his first start on the final match day of the season against Montpellier on 25 May 2007.
 Montpellier won the match 1–0 with Feghouli playing 56 minutes before being subbed out.
 On 31 May 2007, he signed his first professional contract with Grenoble, keeping him with the side until 2010.

 The following season, he was handed the number 8 shirt and, despite being 17 years of age, was given a more important role in the first-team squad.
 Despite having the pressure of being labelled the "new Zidane", his contribution to the squad was successful, appearing in 27 matches and scoring three goals, helping Grenoble achieve promotion to Ligue 1.
 His first career goal came on 18 January 2008 in a 4–3 away victory against Reims, the club he faced on his debut.

 Feghouli returned for the 2009–10 season, making his debut on 29 August 2009 in a 1–0 defeat to Rhône-Alpes rivals Saint-Étienne.
 After appearing in five more matches, it was discovered by Grenoble officials that Feghouli had torn the meniscus in his right knee.
 The knee was successfully operated on in October.
 Following the surgery, Grenoble officials, most notably CEO Pierre Wantiez, were extremely critical of the player.
 Wantiez questioned Feghouli's long delay in returning to the team and the player's motives regarding a transfer as Feghouli would be out of contract in the summer and was already talking to several clubs, most notably Spanish club Valencia.
 Wantiez attributed Feghouli's recent moves to "bad advice" from the player's agent.